Edsel: History

 Edsels were introduced amid considerable publicity on "E Day"—September 4, 1957.
 They were promoted by a top-rated television special, The Edsel Show, on October 13, but the promotional effort was not enough to counter the adverse initial public reaction to the Edsel's styling and unconventional build.

-After the launch date, Edsel was described as a "reborn LaSalle", a General Motors brand that had disappeared in 1940.
+On September 5, 1957—one day after "E day"—The New York Times reported that Ford's stock had declined by a point, with the new Edsel "being described in some quarters" as a "reborn LaSalle" (a 1927-40 General Motors brand).
 For months, Ford had been telling the industry press that it "knew", through its market research, that there would be great demand for the vehicles.
 Ford insisted that, in the Edsels, it had built exactly the "entirely new kind of car" that Ford had been leading the buying public to expect through its pre-introduction publicity campaign for the cars.
 In reality, Edsels shared their engineering and bodywork with other Ford models, and the similarities were apparent once the vehicles were viewed firsthand.